bazel-contrib/rules_oci/README.md

 ## Usage

-rules_oci does not contain language-specific rules, but we do have limited documentation on how to accomplish typical tasks, and how to migrate from the language-specific rules in rules_docker.
+rules_oci does not contain language-specific rules, but we do have limited documentation on how to accomplish typical tasks.

 - [C/C++](docs/cpp.md)
 - [Go](docs/go.md)